cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ![import-menu](import-menu.png)

-Next, select the root directory of the Cocos Creator 2.x project in the file browse dialog that pops up.
+Next, select the root directory of the v2.x project in the file browse dialog that pops up.

 ![import-select-project](import-select-project.png)

-> **Note**: it is recommended to upgrade to Cocos Creator 2.4.3 or above before importing to Cocos Creator 3.0 for older projects, otherwise the correctness of the import result cannot be ensured.
+> **Note**: it is recommended to upgrade to v2.4.3 or above before importing to v3.0 for older projects, otherwise the correctness of the import result cannot be ensured.

-All the resources in the Cocos Creator 2.x project will be automatically presented in the popup **Import Cocos Creator 2.x Project** panel.
+All the resources in the v2.x project will be automatically presented in the popup **Import Cocos Creator 2.x Project** panel.
 Developers can reconfirm the resources to be imported and then click the **Import** button in the bottom right corner of the panel to complete the import.
 If the developer wants to switch the imported 2.x project, click the search icon button in the image below to reselect the project.

 ![import-project](import-panel.png)